Chinese Buddhist canon: Manchu Canon

 The Qianlong Emperor (1711–1799) had the Chinese Buddhist canon translated into the Manchu language during his reign.
 This Qing dynasty translation of the canon is known as the Manchu Canon (ch.
 Qingwen fanyi dazangjing 清文繙譯大藏經, mnc.
 Manju gisun i ubiliyambuga amba kanjur nomun).
 The project involved more than 90 scholars working for 20 years.
 The sutras were translated from the Qianlong edition of the Chinese canon but the Vinaya texts were actually translated from the Tibetan canon.

 Modern translations

 The Goryeo canon has been translated in full into modern Korean.
 The Taisho canon was also translated in full into modern Japanese during the 20th century under the auspices of Takakusu Junjiro and other Japanese Buddhist scholars.
-Many sutras and treatises have been translated into English by various scholars, but many works remain untranslated into English.
+Many sutras and treatises have been translated into English by various scholars, but many works remain untranslated.
 In 1965, Bukkyo Dendo Kyokai (Society for the Promotion of Buddhism, BDK) was founded by Dr Yehan Numata with the express goal of translating the entire canon into English.
+BDK has since published numerous professional English translations from the Chinese canon.